My 2001 Dodge Ram

 Stereo Upgrades

 First I swapped out my old AM/FM/Cass radio for a different Chrysler model that has a few more features including controls for a remote CD changer.
-Old factory radios can be found on the Internet as new or reconditioned.
-I'm not sure if the 2001 Ram was ever offered with this particular radio, but all the connectors are the same, so it's a plug–n–play swap.
-Moreover, it's a Chrysler radio so it fits right in with the rest of the dash controls and looks like it belongs.
+Old factory radios could be found on the Internet as new or reconditioned.
+In looking at the 2001 Dodge Ram sales brochure, it would appear that this specific radio was an actual SLT possibility under the option "AM stereo/FM stereo radio with combination cassette/CD player, graphic equalizer, Infinity Sound System and 6 speakers".
+Of course my truck doesn't have the CD player, Infinity Sound System and 6 speakers.
+Nevertheless, all the connectors are the same, so the new radio was a plug–n–play swap.
+Most importantly, the new radio is a Chrysler radio so it fits right in with the rest of the dash controls and looks like it belongs there.

 Next I bought a Precision Interface Electronics (PIE) interface box (model CHRY–AUX) that converts the CD changer jack on the radio to an auxiliary input.
 Then I added a Peripheral Electronics adapter (PDM35) to convert the PIE RCA plugs to a clean–looking dash–mount 3.5mm auxiliary input plug.